Complementary Collective Spin Descriptions of Superradiant Ramsey Spectroscopy

+A detailed analysis of the freqeuncy detuning dependence in Fig.~\ref{fig:spectroscopy}(a) indicates that the peaks and zeros are not characterized by phases that are exact multiples of $\pi$.
+In fact, the intensity peaks (zeros) amount to smaller (larger) azimuthal angle intervals of the collective Bloch vector as the frequency detuning $\delta$ is increased.
+This occurs because the driving pulses are off-resonant and hence lead to imperfect $\pi/2$ pulses.
+The collective Bloch vector is thus rotated to directions below the equator plane by the first pulse, and the degree of excitation after the second pulse has a more complex dependence on the accumulated phase between the pulses, see Fig.~\ref{fig:Pulse-large} in the Appendix~\ref{sec:Extra}.

-After understanding the Ramsey spectroscopy, we simulate now the frequency locking mechanism in the optical clocks with the center Ramsey line.
-Normally, one utilizes the free-space radiation of the atoms to realize the frequency locking, and J{\"o}rg Helge M{\"u}ller's group demonstrated the potential application of the superradiance for the same purpose (see Fig. 4 of ~\citep{Bohr2024}).
-Inspired by this experiment, we extend our theoretical model to simulate the frequency locking mechanism.
-In our calculation, we carry out two Ramsey simulations for the driving laser with frequencies $\omega_r+\delta$ and $\omega_r-\delta$ in one cycle, and then repeat the simulations for many cycles to obtain the signals as function of the simulation index, and compare the results for the resonant ($\omega_r=\omega_a$) and off-resonant case ($\omega_r\neq\omega_a$) [Fig.~\ref{fig:spectroscopy}(c)].
-To get more close to the experiment, we assume that each cycle lasts over $4$ ms ($2$ ms for one signal), which is mainly dominated by the atomic cooling, and the number of atoms $N=N_0 e^{-\gamma_{loss}t}$ reduces exponentially (with an initial value $N_0 = 4.47\times 10^7$ and a loss rate $\gamma_{loss} = -0.00345${??}).
-We find that the Ramsey signal reduces exponentially but smoothly with time for the resonant case, and it shows the zig-zag structure for the off-resonant case, whose maximum and minimum reduces smoothly with the time.
-These results agree qualitatively and quantitatively with Fig. 4 of the experiment ~\citep{Bohr2024}.
-By using the two signals in one cycle, one can generate an error signal and utilizes it to adjust the reference laser frequency $\omega_r$, realizing the frequency locking.
-By combining our extended model with the models to describe all kinds of noises, it is possible to predict the frequency precision of the atomic clocks, and guide the further experimental exploration.
+The article~\citep{Bohr2024} also demonstrated the potential application of delayed superradiance for frequency locking.
+Inspired by this experiment and with our understanding of the Ramsey spectroscopy, we simulate now the locking of an optical signal to the central Ramsey frequency peak.
+To this end, we assume pairs of Ramsey processes with a driving laser of frequencies $\omega_r+\delta$ and $\omega_r-\delta$.
+We repeat the simulations to obtain the signals as function of simulation cycles, and we compare the results for the resonant ($\omega_r=\omega_a$) and off-resonant case ($\omega_r\neq\omega_a$) [Fig.~\ref{fig:spectroscopy}(c)].
+To model the experiment, we assume that each cycle lasts over $4$ ms ($2$ ms for one signal), which is mainly used for the atomic cooling, and the number of atoms $N=N_0 e^{-\gamma_{loss}t}$ decreases exponentially with an initial value $N_0 = 4.47\times 10^7$ and a loss rate $\gamma_{loss} = 0.345$ Hz.
+We find that the Ramsey signal reduces exponentially but smoothly with time for the resonant case, while it shows a zig-zag structure for the off-resonant case.
+These results agree quantitatively with Fig. 4 of the experiment ~\citep{Bohr2024}.
+By using the two signals in each cycle, one can generate an error signal and lock the reference laser frequency $\omega_r$.
+With incorporation of all physical noise processes, it might be also possible to predict the frequency precision of the atomic clocks and guide further experimental exploration.